CityOfBoston/digital/services-js/README.md

 ```

 ### PHP and Drupal
-Rollbar has an implemention for PHP, like others its stragiht-forward to implement, but it is missing a documented implementation for Drupal.
-There is a Rollbar module on [Drupal.org](https://www.drupal.org/project/rollbar) that is install with `composer` but this will require more insight/research.
+Rollbar has an implementation for PHP, like others it's straightforward to implement, but it is missing a documented implementation for Drupal.
+There is a Rollbar module on [Drupal.org](https://www.drupal.org/project/rollbar) that is installed with `composer` but this will require more insight/research.

 #### PHP Implementation